 If the participant is a 5% owner of the employer maintaining the plan, then the participant must begin receiving distributions by April 1 of the first year after the calendar year in which the participant reaches age 70 1/2.
 You can find additional information from the IRS in Publication 575.

 401(k) Hardship Withdrawals: A 401(k) plan may, but is not required to, provide for hardship distributions.
 If the 401(k) plan offers hardship distributions, then participants who qualify can withdrawal money from a 401(k) before reaching 59 1/2.
-For a withdraw to be on account of a hardship, it must be made on account of an immediate and heavy financial need of the employee and the amount must be necessary to satisfy the financial need.
+For a withdrawal to be on account of hardship, it must be made on account of an immediate and heavy financial need of the employee and the amount must be necessary to satisfy the financial need.
 The need of the employee includes the need of the employee’s spouse or dependent.
 Whether a financial need is immediate and heavy will depend on the facts and circumstances of each situation, but the IRS has defined certain expenses as qualifying under this definition:

 - certain medical expenses